History of the Los Angeles Chargers: Dignity Health Sports Park

+Local reception

 Reaction to the relocation was not without controversy.
 Los Angeles Times columnist Bill Plaschke welcomed the team to town by writing "We.
 Don't.
 Want.
 You."
 At a game at the Staples Center between the Los Angeles Clippers and Lakers, the Chargers' regular logo was shown on a scoreboard and was "booed heartily" Chargers tight end Jeff Cumberland was also "jeered" by the crowd when featured on the big screen.

 2017–2020: Anthony Lynn and moving in with the Rams

 On January 13, 2017, the day after announcing their move to Los Angeles, the Chargers announced they had hired Anthony Lynn to be their next head coach.
 They also unceremoniously fired defensive coordinator and longtime coaching assistant John Pagano, who learned of his dismissal through the media, replacing him with former Jaguars head coach Gus Bradley.

 The Chargers narrowly missed the playoffs in 2017, losing out on a four-way tiebreaker with the Titans, Bills, and Ravens.
 In 2018, the Chargers finished the season 12–4 and went to the playoffs for the first time since 2013, making it to the divisional round before being eliminated by the eventual Super Bowl LIII champions New England Patriots.
 Following a 5–11 finish in 2019, the Chargers allowed longtime quarterback Philip Rivers, who had started every game for the franchise since 2006, to walk in free agency, leaving backup Tyrod Taylor and 2020 first-round pick Justin Herbert to compete for the starting quarterback position.
 Taylor won the starting job out of training camp, but was sidelined for Herbert after one game due to a punctured lung resulting from a botched painkiller shot.

-Despite prolific play from Herbert, who won the AP NFL Offensive Rookie of the Year Award and broke several rookie passing records, including the rookie record for passing touchdowns, the Chargers finished 7–9 and missed the playoffs once again, leading to the firing of Lynn following the season.
-The 2020 season was also notable for the Chargers as they moved into the newly completed SoFi Stadium with the Los Angeles Rams, though fans did not attend any home games due to the COVID–19 pandemic.
+Despite prolific play from Herbert, who won the AP NFL Offensive Rookie of the Year award and broke several rookie passing records, including the rookie record for passing touchdowns, the Chargers finished 7–9 and missed the playoffs once again, leading to the firing of Lynn following the season.
+The 2020 season was also notable for the Chargers as they moved into the newly completed SoFi Stadium with the Los Angeles Rams, though fans did not attend any home games due to the COVID-19 pandemic.